matt516/home-cybersecurity-lab-network/setup/pfsense.md

 8. Logged into the pfSense web interface and completed setup wizard

 ### Vault Setup
-- Flashed installer with rufus for CE pfsense for Vault
+- Flashed installer with rufus for CE pfsense for firewall appliance
-- pfsense booted onto the Vault
+- pfsense booted onto the firewall appliance
 - Followed same setup steps

 ## Initial LAN Configuration